Or download our app "Guided Lessons by Education.com" on your device's app store.

 - If a student has difficulty, point out the similarities and the differences with the blocks.

 - After students have had time to practise their sorting, introduce Animal Jumble.

 - Review the instructions, pass out the pencils, and have the students work independently.

-- Have the student work with a classmate.
-Limit the choices for sorting to just a few such as colour or size.
+- Have students work with a classmate.
+Limit the choices for sorting to just a few, such as colour or size.

 - Assess informally while watching students sort blocks.
 Make note of those students that cannot explain how they sorted their blocks.